klust/SupercomputersForStarters/docs/1_Introduction/1_01_Goals.md

 optimal way.
 In fact, a vASP run may even fail if the parameters used in the simulations do not correspond to the properties of the hardware used for the run.

-In general, running software on a supercomputer is not at all as transparant as it is on a PC, and there are many reasons for that.
+In general, running software on a supercomputer is not at all as transparent as it is on a PC, and there are many reasons for that.
 Some of the complexity comes from the fact that a supercomputer is shared among users and hence needs a system to allocate capacity to users.
 To keep the usage efficient, most of the work on a supercomputer is done through a so-called batch service where a user must write a (Linux/bash) script (a small program by itself) to